CORPORATE SERVICES

 Section 5.201(b) of the BOC requires that registered agents designated on or after January 1, 2010 must have consented to serve in that capacity in a written or electronic form developed by the Office of the Secretary of State.
 An entity’s registered office must be a physical address in Texas where the registered agent can be served with process during business hours.

-Assumed Name Services
+Assumed Name

 Many businesses prefer to do business in Texas under a trade name (“dba”) rather than as the corporate entity.
 An assumed name certificate provides information about the underlying business’s identity and location.

 Chapter 71 of the Texas Business & Commerce Code does not authorize rejection of an assumed name certificate on the basis of a name conflict.
 Therefore, there may be multiple assumed name certificates on file with the secretary of state for the exact same name.
-However, SBDA's Assumed Names Service includes a names search for similar names at no additional charge so our customers can make an informed decision.

-SBDA is a service mark of Small Business Development Associates, registered with the U.S. Patent and Trademark Office, all rights reserved.
+* SBDA is a trade mark of Small Business Development Associates, registered with the U.S. Patent and Trademark Office, all rights reserved.
 Copyright laws allow you to download and copy portions of the content or graphics for personal use; however, please obtain our written permission before distributing any of the contents or graphics or using them for commercial purposes.

-Last modified: April 28, 2018 .
+Last modified: December 31, 2023 .